Landon boys achieve in all areas of school and life, taking inspiration from the success of their peers and Bears who have come before them.

 Andrew Gray ’21

-Andrew began his study of violin before he could hold one.
-He was the concertmaster of the 90-person Maryland Classic Youth Orchestra's Philharmonic and played in Landon's advanced string ensemble.
+Andrew was the concertmaster of the 90-person Maryland Classic Youth Orchestra's Philharmonic and played in Landon's advanced string ensemble.
 He was a first prize winner of the National Chamber Ensemble Outstanding Youth Artist Competition.
-Bethesda Magazine honored him with an Extraordinary Teens Award in 2021.
+In 2021, Bethesda Magazine gave him an Extraordinary Teen Award.

 Cyrus Redjaee ’21

 Cyrus is one of the state's best baritone saxophone players.
 His honors include being selected for the Maryland All State Jazz Ensemble for three straight years.
-As a sophomore, he was the youngest ever chosen to hold the baritone saxophone chair (the highest honor) as part of that Ensemble.
+As a sophomore, he was the youngest ever chosen to hold the baritone saxophone chair (the highest honor).
 At Landon, Cyrus played in the Jazz Band.
-Watch how Cyrus prepares for his performances.
+Watch how Cyrus prepares.

 Peter Qui ’21